Dr. Kara N. Shah, FAAD, FAAP

-Among her many achievements, she was recognized by Cincinnati Magazine as a Top Doctor in 2016 and 2017.
+Among her many achievements, she was recognized by Cincinnati Magazine as a Top Doctor from 2016 - 2019.

 Dr. Shah has served on the medical advisory boards for the Foundation for Ichthyosis and Related Skin Types and the National Psoriasis Foundation.
 She is also on the Scientific Advisory Council for Naevus Global and is a Councilor for the International Society for Pediatric Wound Care.

 She is a member of the American Academy of Dermatology, the American Academy of Pediatrics, and the Society for Pediatric Dermatology.

 Dr. Shah is board-certified in General Pediatrics, General Dermatology, and Pediatric Dermatology.

 Doctor of Medicine, University of Maryland School of Medicine